sachinvenkat/Scaler-Projects/01-townhall/task-list-project-case-study.md

 	- The creator or asignee can mark the task as done

-##DB Schema Design
+## DB Schema Design
+---
+**NOTE**

-####tables name should be in plural, because there are N users, but and #each row hass one uers, and n rows can have n users(Because so many #records of entities would be there)
+- Tables name should be in plural, because there are N users, but and #each row hass one uers, and n rows can have n users(Because so many #records of entities would be there)

-####base_table is not the real table, but other tables will implement base_table and adds its own objects/columns as well
+- Base_table is not the real table, but other tables will implement base_table and adds its own objects/columns as well
+---
 base_table
-	id - integer autoincrement primary key
+- id - integer autoincrement primary key
-	created_at - date
+- created_at - date
-	updated_at - date
+- updated_at - date

 users
 (user:task = 1: N)
-	id - integer autoincrement primary key
+- id - integer autoincrement primary key
-	name - string(100)
+- name - string(100)
-	emaild -  string(100) : validate(email) #  foramt is xxx@yyy.zzz #foreign key cant be an array
+- emaild -  string(100) : validate(email) #  foramt is xxx@yyy.zzz #foreign key cant be an array

 tasks

-	descripti/on - string
+- descripti/on - string
-	priority- enum[high, medium, low]
+- priority- enum[high, medium, low]
-	due_date- date
+- due_date- date
-	status - enum[pending, completed]
+- status - enum[pending, completed]
-	creator_id - fk(users.id)
+- creator_id - fk(users.id)
-	asignee_id - fk(users.id)
+- asignee_id - fk(users.id)

 notes
-	task_id - fk(tasks.id) #under which task we are writing this node description - string
+- task_id - fk(tasks.id) #under which task we are writing this node
+- description - string
-	author_id - fk(users.id)
+- author_id - fk(users.id)

-##API
+## API
+---
+**NOTE**

-# api's are not concrete, but a class is concrete, they never actually do something
+- API's are not concrete, but a class is concrete, they never actually do something
-# API tells us how we interact with BEnd,
+- API tells us how we interact with BEnd,
-# the way to interact with Bend is HTTP GET...
+- The way to interact with BEnd is HTTP, GET, PUT,PATCH,PATCH.
-# every library has an API
+- Every library has an API
-# API is the documntation of how 2 sw or two pieces of software interact with eachother
+- API is the documentation of how 2 softwares or two pieces of a software interact with eachother
+---

 HTTP API - server -client communication
 OS API app-os or app-kernel communication

-##REST API ofr our project
+## REST API for our project
-HTTP methods: get put patch delete post...
+HTTP methods: get, put, ,patch, delete, post...

-##REST API
+## REST API
+---
+**NOTE**
-# servers shouf be state less, if they are stateful, scalling becomes problem
+- servers should be state less, if they are stateful, scalling becomes problem
+---
 REST API -  Representational state transfer

 GET	https:://api.scaler.com/courses      -> get data of all couses GET	https:://api.scaler.com/courses/dsa  -> get data of the DSA course